Correlation Between Kentucky Tax-free and Sterling Capital

 Returns

-The main advantage of trading using opposite Kentucky Tax and Sterling Capital positions is that it hedges away some unsystematic risk.
-Because of two separate transactions, even if Kentucky Tax position performs unexpectedly, Sterling Capital can make up some of the losses.
+The main advantage of trading using opposite Kentucky Tax-free and Sterling Capital positions is that it hedges away some unsystematic risk.
+Because of two separate transactions, even if Kentucky Tax-free position performs unexpectedly, Sterling Capital can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Sterling Capital will offset losses from the drop in Sterling Capital's long position.

 The idea behind Kentucky Tax Free Short To Medium and Sterling Capital Stratton pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.